RHagenson/2019-01-03-UNO/_episodes/07-redirection.md

 ~~~
 {: .output}

-Here, the output of our second  call to `wc` shows that we no longer have any lines in our bad_reads.txt file.
+Here, the output of our second  call to `wc` shows that we no longer have any lines in our `bad_reads.txt` file.
 This is
 because the second file we searched (`SRR097977.fastq`) does not contain any lines that match our
 search sequence.
 So our file was overwritten and is now empty.

-We can avoid overwriting our files by using the command `>>`. `>>` is known as the "append redirect" and will
+We can avoid overwriting our files by using the operator `>>`. `>>` is known as the "append redirect" and will
 append new output to the end of a file, rather than overwriting it.

 ~~~